cormac-rynne/absplit/README.md

 * `splitting` (str): Name of column that represents individual in the population that is getting split
 * `date_col` (str, optional): Name of column that represents time periods, if applicable.
 * `ga_params` (dict, optional): Parameters for the genetic algorithm `pygad.GA` module parameters (default: {})
-* `metric_weight` (dict, optional): Weights for each metric in the data.
+* `metric_weights` (dict, optional): Weights for each metric in the data.
 If you want the splitting to focus on one metrics more than the other, you can prioritise this here (default: {})

 ### Match